Complete Regularity: Kopperman's duality {\it \`{a} la quantale}: Introduction

 commutes and where the pair of functors $(\mathcal{O},M)$ represent an equivalence of categories.
 That is, a comprehensive and cohesive \emph{metrisation} of all topological spaces where topological notions can be naturally interpreted by their metric counterparts.

-The first attempt at creating this extension was achieved by Kopperman in terms of his \emph{continuity spaces} - sets valued on value semigroups.
-Kopperman's theory captures many of the properties from $([0,\infty],\leq,+)$ that make metric techniques more powerful than topological ones.
-A striking fact of this metrisation is the duality, illustrated by Kopperman in \cite{MR935419}, between \emph{symmetric} continuity spaces and their completely regular counterparts.
-A bold result that further illustrates the naturality of this metrisation; one would be inclined to expect such an equivalence given the well-known duality between completely regular topologies and uniform spaces.
+The first attempt at creating this extension was achieved by Kopperman in terms of his \emph{continuity spaces} - spaces valued in value semigroups.
+Kopperman's theory captures some of the properties from $([0,\infty],\leq,+)$ that make metric techniques more powerful than topological ones.
+A striking fact of this metrisation is the correspondence, illustrated by Kopperman in \cite{MR935419}, between \emph{symmetric} continuity spaces and their completely regular counterparts.
+A result that further illustrates the naturality of this metrisation; one would be inclined to expect such an equivalence given the well-known correspondence between completely regular topologies and uniform spaces.

 In Kopperman's theory the concept of positive elements, naturally occurring in $([0,\infty],\leq,+)$, is not an intrinsic one.
-A refinement of Kopperman's approach is the one initiated by Flagg in \cite{MR1452402} based on his quantale valued \emph{V-spaces}.
-Given a value quantale $V$, a V-space is a pair $(X,d)$ where $X$ is any set and $d:X\times X \to V$ is a distance assignment of points from $X$ valued in $V$ so that: \begin{itemize} \item $d(x,x)=0$ for all $x\in X$, and
+A refinement of Kopperman's approach is the one initiated by Flagg in \cite{MR1452402} based on his quantale valued \emph{$V$-spaces}.
+Given a value quantale $V$, a $V$-space is a pair $(X,d)$ where $X$ is any set and $d:X\times X \to V$ is a distance assignment to pairs of points from $X$ valued in $V$ so that: \begin{itemize} \item $d(x,x)=0$ for all $x\in X$, and